glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 **READ(10)**.
 Raw commands seem to be required, as the device rejects any CDB (Command Block) with non-default flags set.

+There does not appear to be any specific requirement of timing between the **WRITE(10)** command the subsequent **READ(10)**.
+The response for a given request is read from the same register it has been written to.
+Message are specific to one register and will not work if written to a different register.

 No knock sequence is needed to initiate communication.

 ## Identification